bytechnerds/Awave/README.md

 # Awave
-Awave is a browser extension that empowers blind people giving them more autonomy on navigating through the web
+Awave is a browser extension that empowers visual impaired people, giving them more autonomy on navigating through the web.